 policies?

 Insurers look at many things to figure out how risky a property is.
+This is

-This is called underwriting.
+called underwriting.
 They use tools and data to decide how much

 coverage to offer and how much to charge.

-What are some competitive pricing strategies used in the homeowners
+What are some competitive pricing strategies used in the homeowners insurance

-insurance industry?
+industry?

-Insurers use different ways to stay competitive and keep their
+Insurers use different ways to stay competitive and keep their business

-based on the market and who their customers are.
+the market and who their customers are.

-How are technology and data analytics impacting homeowners
+How are technology and data analytics impacting homeowners insurance

-insurance pricing?
+pricing?

-Technology and data analytics are changing the game in homeowners
+Technology and data analytics are changing the game in homeowners insurance.

-they price policies, and serve their customers better.
+policies, and serve their customers better.

-What are the challenges in balancing affordability and
+What are the challenges in balancing affordability and profitability in

-profitability in homeowners insurance?
+homeowners insurance?

 Insurers have to walk a thin line.
-They need to offer low premiums
+They need to offer low premiums to

-to customers but also make enough money to stay strong.
+customers but also make enough money to stay strong.
 This means they must

 always be adjusting their pricing and how they manage risks.